3052/dash/internal/dash/readme.md

    - `$Number%08d$`
    - `$Number%09d$`
    - `$RepresentationID$`
+33. add method to replace SegmentTemplate@media
+   - `$RepresentationID$`
    - `$Time$`
-29. SegmentTemplate@startNumber is 1 if missing
+34. SegmentTemplate@startNumber is 1 if missing
-30. add method to get `Number` values from SegmentTemplate@startNumber to SegmentTemplate@endNumber
-31. add method to get `Number` values from SegmentTimeline
-32. add method to get `Time` values from SegmentTimeline
-33. add method to get `time.Duration` from Period@duration
+35. SegmentTemplate@timescale is 1 if missing
+36. Period@duration is MPD@mediaPresentationDuration if missing